litmuschaos/litmus/monitoring/grafana-dashboards/sock-shop/README.md

 - Sock shop microservices application deployments with service monitors.

-- Litmus event router and chaos exporter with service monitors.
+- Litmus chaos exporter with service monitors.

 - Prometheus operator and deployment configured for using the service monitors.